“A remote, romantic and rocky retreat in the stunning Matarrana mountains: think lovers' den, hiking hideaway, or secluded house party for 10-20”

 Housekeeper Jenny can spirit up light lunches and snacks (though this must be requested in advance), and groups have free run of the fully equipped kitchen when taking the whole house.
 You can stock up on groceries in Fuentespalda, 10 minutes' drive.

-Dinners are a big part of the Mas de la Serra experience, with many dishes striking a distinctly Peruvian note.
-Menus are set, but dietary requirements are taken into consideration.
+Dinners are a big part of the Mas de la Serra experience.
+The Spanish-Peruvian fusion menus are set, but dietary requirements are taken into consideration.
 To kick off, tapas is served on the terrace or in front of a big log fire: expect local ham, cheeses, olives and scrummy toasted almonds picked from the farm's trees.
-Our meal began with a salad of local goat's cheese and tomato followed by roast lamb served with a white bean purée.
+Our meal began almond and truffle soup followed by roast lamb served with a white bean purée.
 A wicked crema volteada (a Peruvian take on crème caramèl) followed for dessert.
-You choose your wine from masía's own cellar: Alastair's inside knowledge of the trade ensures that all are superb.
+Luis can help you choose your wine from their own cellar: Alastair's inside knowledge of the trade ensures that all are superb.

-For a change of scene, there's a great choice of eateries 30 minutes away by car.
-In Valdrrobres, duck into Fonda La Plaza for a cheap-and-cheerful Spanish feast whilst at Casa Sebastian groups can have a lavish banquet magicked up by an eccentric hairdresser from Barcelona.
-Down the road in La Fresneda, the Matarrana restaurant is Michelin recommended - game's the speciality - whilst El Convento also offers excellent regional cooking.
+For a change of scene, nearby La Torre del Visco serves excellent meals, plus there's a great choice of eateries 30 minutes' drive away.
+In Valdrrobres, duck into Fonda La Plaza for a cheap-and-cheerful Spanish feast.
+In La Fresneda, the Matarrana restaurant is Michelin recommended whilst El Convento also offers excellent regional cooking.
 There are closer restaurants, but they are not as good.

 - Chef on request